Loki season 2 has been officially confirmed by Marvel Studios

 This means that Loki is the first MCU Disney Plus show to officially get a season two announcement, after both WandaVision and Falcon and the Winter Soldier appear to have been a one-and-done deal.

 As for when Loki season 2 will release, we may have to wait a while.
 Marvel's schedule is absolutely packed with content until the end of 2022, with at least 14 more MCU TV series and films planned to release from now until 2023.
-If a Loki season 2 release date is revealed, expect it sometime after these projects have all wrapped up.
+Presumably, we'll see it some time after those – we'll just have to wait and see.

 - Loki episode 5 has a Chris Hemsworth cameo – but who does he play?